nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Description

-The addressbook allows the user to `search` for clients using keywords.
+LeadsForce allows the user to `search` for clients using keywords.
 The keywords can be used to match generically with any client's attribute or specifically with the specified attributes

 #### Implementation